Authors for Conservation Evidence, University of Cambridge

 We have since completed three annual updates of the Bat Conservation Synopsis in 2019, 2020 and 2021 to include the latest scientific evidence.
 Read or download the latest Bat Conservation Synopsis here.

-Anna continues to work as an author for Conservation Evidence, and was recently involved in the production of the Marine and Freshwater Mammal Conservation Synopsis and the Grassland Conservation Synopsis.
+Anna continues to work as an author for Conservation Evidence, and was recently involved in the production of Synopses for Marine and Freshwater Mammal Conservation, Grassland Conservation, Eel Conservation in Inland Habitats and Kelp Conservation.

 Bats_cover_2021-02-16-2021-10-07-14.jpg